shreejaykurhade/Automation_Asteroids_game/README.md

 This implementation uses ES6 classes and should work in modern browsers.
 For older browser support, transpilation with Babel may be required.

-## License

-This code appears to be a educational/demonstration implementation.
-Please verify licensing terms before using in production applications.